mrdonado/obsidian-life-grid/README.md

 ### Daily Notes Integration

-The plugin automatically detects daily notes in YYYY-MM-DD format.
-Days with notes appear in green, making it easy to see your journaling consistency.
+The plugin automatically detects daily notes (by default in `YYYY-MM-DD` format, but this is configurable).
+Days with notes appear in green if no other color has been defined for the current period, making it easy to see your journaling consistency.

 ### Adding Special Events